 Now the expensive calculation is called in only one place, and we’re only executing that code where we need the results.

-We have, however, reintroduced one of the problems from Listing 13-3: we’re still calling the closure twice in the first if block, which will call the expensive code twice and make the user wait twice as long as they need to.
+However, we’ve reintroduced one of the problems from Listing 13-3: we’re still calling the closure twice in the first if block, which will call the expensive code twice and make the user wait twice as long as they need to.
 We could fix this problem by creating a variable local to that if block to hold the result of calling the closure, but closures provide us with another solution.
-We’ll get back to that solution in a bit; let’s first talk about why there aren’t type annotations in the closure definition and the traits involved with closures.
+We’ll talk about that solution in a bit.
+But first let’s talk about why there aren’t type annotations in the closure definition and the traits involved with closures.

 Closure Type Inference and Annotation

-Closures differ from functions defined with the fn keyword in a few ways.
-The first is that closures don’t require you to annotate the types of the parameters or the return value like fn functions do.
-Type annotations are required on functions because they are part of an explicit interface exposed to your users.
+Closures don’t require you to annotate the types of the parameters or the return value like fn functions do.
+Type annotations are required on functions because they’re part of an explicit interface exposed to your users.
 Defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
-Closures aren’t used in an exposed interface like this, though: they’re stored in variables and used without naming them and exposing them to users of our library.
+But closures aren’t used in an exposed interface like this: they’re stored in variables and used without naming them and exposing them to users of our library.

 Additionally, closures are usually short and only relevant within a narrow context rather than in any arbitrary scenario.
 Within these limited contexts, the compiler is reliably able to infer the types of the parameters and return type, similar to how it’s able to infer the types of most variables.